algb12/GraphDS/README.md

 The object `$g` is now a conventional GraphDS, reconstructed from the GraphML markup in the file of `graph.graphml`.

+## Testing
+This app can be tested locally on php 7.2 using `docker`

+1. Build the docker container using the command below

+    ```bash
+    docker build -t docker-graph-ds .
+    ```
+2. Run php unit inside the docker container using the command below.
+    ```bash
+    docker run --rm docker-graph-ds "./vendor/bin/phpunit"
+    ```

 ## In case of bugs and/or suggestions
 If, for any reason, there is a bug found in GraphDS, please message me on GitHub or send me an email to: <algb12.19@gmail.com>.
 The same goes for any suggestions.